gauravgshinde/ContactsManagement/README.md

 # Contacts Management

-This is an 'Contacts Management' web application developed using MVC 4, Web API 2, DI with Unity Container and Generic Repository Pattern.
+This is an 'Contacts Management' web application developed using MVC 4, Web API 2, DI with Unity Container, Generic Repository Pattern and Entity Framework.

 Functionality Covered :